 Valuations in the Public Sector

-Are we seeing tangible steps towards an international consensus?
+Are we closer to an international consensus?

 The International Public Sector Accounting Standards Board (IPSASB) develops financial reporting standards for public sector entities (IPSAS).
 Some may wonder why these are needed when there are the International Financial Reporting Standards (IFRS) which are now used or recognised in nearly 150 countries around the World.
 However, problems can arise in trying to apply IFRS to organisations that exist not to generate financial returns for investors but to provide public services, many of which are not directly cash generating.
 The IPSAS are based on the principles in IFRS but with necessary adaptations to reflect matters that are particular to the public sector.